Leading is about driving results but it is also about taking the team’s temperature and understanding three things:

 - The leader needs to also stress the reasons this team was established, why their unique skills and experiences are critical for the success and to let them work without fear.

 - For this tactic to succeed, each team member must clearly understand the covenant they have with the team and the leader.
-That covenant is, if a mistake is made it must brought to the team immediately.
+That covenant is if a mistake is made it must be brought to the team immediately.
 Not for criticism or discipline but to allow a team effort to mitigate the mistake and not have it linger or cause lasting damage to the success of the project.
 The temperature of the team needs to be moderated so the imagined stresses and anxieties are removed.

 Personal experience 2.
 You observe a personality clash between team members and several team dysfunctions coming out of this clash.
-First there are a lot of “bitch” sessions between team members.
-Second there appears to be “hallway conversations” on all decisions.
+First, there are a lot of “bitch” sessions between team members.
+Second, there appears to be “hallway conversations” on all decisions.
 Basically, the team is not working or playing well with each other.
 The only possible outcome of this situation is a poor result.
 How can this personal experience be used by you as a leader?
 How did you observe thus dysfunction getting resolved?
 What is the temperature of the team and what do you do to resolve this situation?